Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Garmin_Integration.rst

    </div>

 .. note::
-    Be aware that the App cannot override iOS Bluetooth settings, so to remove the Bluetooth connection open the `Settings App -> Bluetooth` and manually remove the Garmin watch.
+   The app cannot override iOS Bluetooth settings.
+To remove the system-level Bluetooth association, open ``Settings -> Bluetooth`` on the iPhone and remove the Garmin watch manually.

 |

 Sync to Phone
 -------------------------------------------

-Wearable data is first synchronized locally from the Garmin watch to the participant phone.
+Wearable data is first synchronized locally from the Garmin watch to the participant phone and then ingested from FIT into Core Data.

 Synchronization can occur:

 - Automatically in the background
-- When the app becomes active
+- Whenever the app becomes active
 - Manually using ``Sync to Phone``

-The synchronization process downloads new wearable sensor recordings from the watch.
+The synchronization process downloads new recordings, processes both custom-logging and wellness FIT files, downsamples configured signals, and inserts the resulting records in batches. iOS may limit background execution time; JTrack therefore also retries this work in the foreground.

 .. image:: _static/GarminSave.png
    :width: 350